Filing a Complaint

 Saint Paul, Minnesota 55101

 - Complete an Internal Affairs Complaint Form (PDF).
 The complaint form has detailed instructions.
-Please be sure to read, complete, and sign the form before mailing or faxing it to the Sheriff’s Office.
+Please be sure to read, complete, and sign the form before forwarding it to the Sheriff’s Office.

 About the Internal Affairs Unit